About Melody Jahanzadeh

 Melody conducts inclusive investigations that are mindful of cultural, gender, socioeconomic, and mental health considerations.
 She brings expertise in obtaining information from reluctant parties in emotional and politically-charged situations, and handles sensitive complaints with confidentiality, discretion, and diplomacy, creating an environment where interviewees feel comfortable speaking about their experiences.

 Expertise and Services

-At Rubin Thomlinson, Melody conducts a range of workplace investigations, including those related to sexual harassment, bullying, discrimination and other forms of misconduct.
-She assists organizations to proactively identify and manage problematic behaviour through workplace assessments and reviews.
-Melody is available to provide workplace investigation and human rights training to staff at all levels.
+At Rubin Thomlinson, Melody conducts a range of workplace investigations, including those related to harassment, sexual harassment/assault, discrimination, and other forms of misconduct.
+She also has particular expertise in conducting investigations regarding law enforcement personnel; these have included allegations of excessive use of force, discreditable conduct, and racial profiling.
+Melody further assists organizations to proactively identify and manage problematic behaviour through workplace assessments and reviews.

 Accolades & Publications

-Before Rubin Thomlinson, Melody worked at the Ministry of the Attorney General, investigating allegations of police misconduct throughout Ontario, including excessive use of force, unlawful arrest and racial profiling.
-Melody also investigated allegations of sexual harassment, sexual violence and discrimination based on race, gender and sexual orientation in the province’s correctional institutions.
-The challenges in such cases included reluctant interviewees, the “code of silence” in law enforcement, contradictory versions of events, tight statutory timelines and managing the emotions and expectations of the parties involved.
+Before Rubin Thomlinson, Melody worked at the Ministry of the Attorney General, investigating allegations of police misconduct throughout Ontario, including excessive use of force, unlawful arrest, and discriminatory treatment.
+Melody also investigated allegations of sexual harassment, sexual violence, and discrimination based on race, gender, and sexual orientation in the province’s correctional institutions.
+The challenges in such cases included reluctant interviewees, the “code of silence” in law enforcement, contradictory versions of events, and managing the emotions and expectations of the parties involved.

 Melody currently serves on the Executive Committee of the Women’s Legal Education and Action Fund (LEAF).
-In January 2019, she participated in a LEAF panel that discussed how to investigate allegations of workplace discrimination and harassment.
-Melody is also fluent In Farsi.
+In 2019, she participated in a LEAF panel that discussed how to investigate allegations of workplace discrimination and harassment.
+Melody is also fluent in Farsi.

 • J.D., University of Western Ontario